-If your hand slips while you're dusting, and your favorite glass vase falls to the floor and breaks, you may be able to repair the vase well enough to once again hold water, but it's never going to be the same.
+If your hand slips while you're dusting, and your favorite glass vase falls to the floor and breaks, you may be able to repair the vase well enough to once again hold water — but you should know going into the repair that it's never going to be the same.
 Short of reheating the glass to fuse it, virtually no process will eliminate the hairline cracks left over after gluing the pieces back together, even if you minimize the cracks by carefully aligning the pieces.
-You need waterproof glue, and although it takes more time to harden than cyanoacrylate, two-part epoxy resin is the best adhesive for the job.

 Collect all the pieces of the broken vase.
 The repair probably isn't worth doing if the vase has broken into several small pieces, or some pieces are chipped.
 The repair is most likely to be successful if the vase has broken into two or three large pieces, or if one small section, such as the lip around the opening, broke off.